opendp/smartnoise-core/README.md

     sudo snap install protobuf

 3. Install cmake (once)
+    - this can be skipped if building with most IDE's, because the IDE bundles CMake
     - https://askubuntu.com/a/865294
     - re-open terminal after installation
     - ~~sudo apt install cmake~~ is outdated (pinned to the last LTS release)